 It's 2 am, and I am hungry again.
-They say: "Don't eat in the middle of the night".
+They say: "Don't eat at night".
 For me it's a necessity.
 If I don't eat, I won't sleep, as my stomach pain is going to be unbearable.
-My stomach is begging for food, so I give in and go to the kitchen, pour a glass of milk (before I stopped consuming it) with my eyes almost closed in the dark as I am way too sleepy to even turn on the light.
+My stomach is begging for food, so I give in and go to the kitchen, pour a glass of milk with my eyes almost closed in the dark as I am way too sleepy to even turn on the light.
 Within a few minutes I am starting to feel a relief, I go back to bed and fall asleep, until the next call...

 That was my life a few years ago.

-GI problems are very much connected to our mental health, and one of the main reasons why I have it is because I have always been bad at managing stress.
+GI problems often relate to mental health, and one of the main reasons why I struggle with it is because I have always been bad at managing stress.
 My anxiety used to be so bad, that it literally ate me from inside.
 But I took it as a somewhat normal part of life.
-Not that I didn't try to be calmer, but I just didn't have the right tools to help me with that.
+Not that I didn't try to be calmer, but I just didn't have the right tools to help myself.
 Constant discomfort in my stomach taught me a lot about the connection between my mental state and how I physically feel, so I do my best to focus on all aspects of GI health: nutrition, stress management, medication.

 Before I share my experience with what helps me to deal with chronic illness, I would like to make a disclaimer that in this post I am sharing my personal story with the stomach problems.
 During my journey I visited many different GI doctors that pretty much gave me the same advice - the one I have been implementing for many years now.
 I believe in science and know that the treatment that I was prescribed has helped me tremendously.
 So, if you experience any symptoms with your stomach, please speak with your doctor and follow their recommendations along with your research.
 This blog is not a medical recommendation.

 I honestly believe that food is the answer #1 when it comes down to GI problems.
-You can be prescribed all medications in the world, but unless you change your diet, at least for a while, nothing might help.
-It is important to remember though that food isn't always a medicine, so it can not heal our illness but it provides the best conditions for our body to heal, it tremendously changes the way how our body works, as constant inflammation, caused by some types of food, can cause severe damage to our bodies in the long term.
+You can be prescribed all medications in the world, but unless you change your diet, at least temporarily, nothing will help.
+It is important to remember though that food isn't always a medicine, so it can not heal our illness but it provides the best conditions for our body to heal, it tremendously changes the way how our body works, as constant inflammation, caused by some types of food, can cause damage to our bodies in the long term.

 The most important aspect of GI health (at least those associated with high levels of stomach acid), in my opinion, is avoiding long periods of not eating.
-Even if there is no way for me eat "healthy" I always try to eat something.
-That is why it's important for me to always take a snack if I go somewhere.
-It also helps me to avoid sugar crush, which is essential for my mental health.
+Even if there is no way for me to eat "healthy food" I always try to eat something.
+That is why it's important to always take a snack if you go somewhere if you have similar issues to mine.
+It also helps avoid sugar crush, which is crucial for mental health.

 It's important for me not to overeat, however it is not always possible, especially if I skip meals during the day.
 I try to snack throughout the day, so I am not too hungry in the evening.

 I eat when I want, even if it's a nighttime.
-I know that it is not recommended to eat at night with GERD, but I can't sleep hungry, and most of the times if I am very hungry my stomach hurts, so it's not worth it for me.
+I know that it is not recommended to eat at night with GERD, but I can't sleep when I am hungry, and most of the times if I am very hungry my stomach hurts, so it's not worth it for me.
 However, I am very picky about what I eat at night.
-Most likely it's a banana or a little bit of protein shake.
+Most likely it's a banana.

 I avoid fried and fatty foods.
 This is a big no for me, and it has been for a long time.
-I am not perfect and each time I make a mistake I pay for it.
+I am not perfect and each time I make a mistake I pay for it with pain.
 I have learnt that in order to feel good I should constantly choose the "right" food for me.
 Like I said before it is an act of love and compassion towards myself.
-I try to treat my body with care and respect, but I have come a long way to be able to do so.
+I try to treat my body with care and respect.

 It's important to listen to your body when it comes down to exercise, as it can be stressful as well.
 I prefer short yoga sessions or strength workouts.
-The key is not to be exhausted by the end of the workout as I just don't feel good if I push too hard, neither does my stomach.
+The key for me is not to be exhausted by the end of my workouts as I just don't feel good if I push too hard, neither does my stomach.
 I also really enjoy stretching.
 Weight lifting and abs workouts are not recommended to those who have hiatal hernia.

 There are many articles on what can be used for treatment of different GI issues, each time it is going to depend on individuals and all medications should be prescribed by a doctor.
 However here I would like to point out 3 important things that were important for me to remember or I wish I had realized earlier:

-In order for medications to work, they need to be taken consistently for the period of time, established by a doctor.
+In order for medications to work, they need to be taken consistently for the period of time, established by your doctor.

-We should not rely on medications neglecting our diet (see above).
+Don't rely on only medications neglecting your diet (see above).

-It's important not to take medications for longer than it was prescribed (guilty of this one).
+Do not take medications for longer than it was prescribed.

 In fact here I am talking about one medication that in my opinion can make my anxiety worse if taken for a long period of time.